 - 4.4 Detailed consideration has been given to insourcing operations, making the Council responsible for the employment of Parking Attendants and the management of all associated services. - 4.5 Given the significant value of this contract to the Council, both in terms of expenditure and income, officers have reviewed the current contract pricing schedule to compare the cost differences between the business-as-usual approach of contracting the services to an external supplier and the projected costs of the Council employing operational resources and contracting/managing all of the required services directly. - 4.6 The cost variations identified as part of this analysis have been considered under four main categories: Annual Running Costs, Productivity and Revenue, Collaboration and Set-up Costs.
 Further details are provided in Appendix 1. - 4.7 Officers have also considered that many of the services delivered through the contract are dependent on external suppliers, such as the RingGo cashless parking service and the various software packages that are used by the parking and traffic regulation team. - 4.8 It is considered that insourcing of services would significantly increase the Council's annual operating costs by approximately £1.35m per year.
-Based on benchmarking, as outlined in Appendix 1, it is possible that the insourcing of services could adversely affect overall productivity levels, particularly if additional resources were not recruited to maintain current deployment levels. - 4.9 It is also projected that over £0.2m of income per year could be lost from the existing collaborative partner arrangements, which are enabled through the current DPE contract arrangements, and it is anticipated that there would be significant one-off set-up costs associated with the transition to in-house delivery of services of c. £0.495m. - 4.10 Given the projections utilised (which are moderate) it is not recommended to insource the current DPE contract as the financial impact would not deliver best value and insourcing is not considered economically advantageous in the current financial climate.
+Based on benchmarking, as outlined in Appendix 1, it is possible that the insourcing of services could adversely affect overall productivity levels, particularly if additional resources were not recruited to maintain current deployment levels. - 4.9 It is also projected that over £0.2m of income per year could be lost from the existing collaborative partner arrangements, which are enabled through the current DPE contract arrangements, and it is anticipated that there would be significant one-off set-up costs associated with the transition to in-house delivery of services of c. £0.495m. - 4.10 Given the projections utilised (which are moderate) it is not recommended to insource the next DPE contract as the financial impact would not deliver best value and insourcing is not considered economically advantageous in the current financial climate. - 4.11 Following the submission of an amendment by the SNP Group to Committee on 1 February 2024, a decision on the insourcing assessment was deferred until the outcome of the Council's budget process was completed to determine if funds could be secured to provide an insourced service.
+Funding was not approved or identified through the budget process so it is further recommended that the next DPE contract continues to be outsourced.